 Put another way: you’re merging multiple URLs into one.

-For example, you could use a canonical tag in the urls below, so that Google will see all of them as one and pass all the SEO value to the homepage (or any page of your choice):
+For example, you could use a canonical tag in the URLs below, so that Google will see all of them as one and pass all of the SEO value to the homepage (or any page of your choice):